Are You Ready to Build Your Credit?

 Don’t Use All of Your Available Credit

-The second largest part of your credit score is what is called your credit utilization ratio.
+The second-largest factor of your credit score is your credit utilization ratio.
 This is the ratio of available credit you have to the amount you are using.

 If you have one credit card with a $3,000 balance and you carry a balance of $1,500 on the card, your credit utilization ratio would be 50%.

 A good rule of thumb is to keep your utilization under 30%.